#MandelaDay: Remembering Nelson Mandela on his 99th birthday

 Tribune and wire reports

-JOHANNESBURG, South Africa — Nelson Mandela, South Africa’s beloved first black president and anti-apartheid hero, has died after suffering recurring lung infections that were the legacy of tuberculosis contracted in prison during his long fight against oppression, President Jacob Zuma said in a televised address late Thursday.
-He was 95.
+Nelson Mandela, South Africa’s beloved first black president and anti-apartheid hero, died in 2013 at the age of 95.
+He had been suffering recurring lung infections that were the legacy of tuberculosis contracted in prison during his long fight against oppression.

 Although out of the limelight in recent years because of the infirmities of age, Mandela, or Madiba, the clan name by which he was affectionately known to many South Africans, remained a revered symbol of the fight he led against the nation’s apartheid regime.